-EdBoost offers Homework & School Project Assistance (HASPA) for students in Kindergarten through 8th grade (we also admit high school students -- usually HASPA alumni -- on a case by case basis) .
+EdBoost offers Homework & School Project Assistance (HASPA) for students in Kindergarten through 8th grade (we also admit high school students -- usually HASPA alumni -- on a case by case basis).
 Homework & School Project Asstance is a drop-in program -- students enroll by the day or by the month, and can attend as much (or as little) as they need to within that period.
 We maintain a 5:1 student to Homework Assistant ratio in HASPA ensuring that students always have an academically skilled adult to help them with their work.
-Homework Assistants help students complete their homework (re-teaching any skills that students need help with and check the homework (including proofreading written assignments, quizzing for tests, and helping students to make their work more accurate or more complete).
+Homework Assistants help students complete their homework, which includes re-teaching any skills that students need help with and checking homework (including proofreading written assignments, quizzing for tests, and helping students to make their work more accurate or more complete).
 Students enrolled in HASPA receive full access to our computer lab, library, project room and supplies, and our Homework Assistants who are all certified EdBoost tutors.

 The idea behind HASPA is to provide students with a structured place in which they can do homework and get as much academic help as they need.
-We have a full computer lab, but because we do not allow social media sites or instant messaging, students work uninterrupted by social temptations.
+We have a full computer lab, but because we do not allow social media sites or instant messaging (and students may only text with parents/guardians), students work uninterrupted by social temptations.
 Homework Assistants help students when they have questions, but they also check students' work over their shoulders, making sure that they are doing work correctly and stopping them, in order to provide instruction, if they see that students are doing work incorrectly.
 Ideally, we stop students before they have wasted a lot of time and reinforced an incorrect process.

 Homework assistants also push students to go beyond the requirements.
 We ask them questions, pushing them to understand what they are doing.
 We have them do extra problems if they seem unsure, to try to reinforce material and encourage mastery.
 When we proofread student work, we don't simply edit, but we sit with students and have them correct their errors and find their own mistakes.
-As students continue in homework help (some students have attended the program for five years in a row) we get to know them and start to hold them accountable for mistakes that we know that they can correct on their own.
+As students continue in homework help (some students attend the program for five or more consecutive years) we get to know them and start to hold them accountable for mistakes that we know that they can correct on their own.

 Students enrolled in Homework and School Project Assistance are asked to write all of their homework assignments on our "Homework Wall" white board when they arrive at EdBoost.
 With this process, we try to encourage students to write in thier planners, know what their assignments are, and plan their afternoons so that they can leave EdBoost with all of their homework completed.

-Once students have completed their assignments, they may do tutor-assigned practice on academic skills, read (their own book or one borrowed from our library), play educational games in our computer lab, play educational games with other students, or watch educational videos.
+Once students have completed their assignments, they do tutor-assigned practice on academic skills and when that is completed correctly they may read (their own book or one borrowed from our library), write, play educational games in our computer lab, play educational games with tutors or other students, or do other tutor-sanctioned activities.

 All standard K-8 academic subjects available.